-The first challenge was creating an identity that could pay homage to the past while being timeless and relevant in modern times.
-I created the typeface from scratch to ensure that the design was uniquely mine.
+When I began creating the identity, I wanted it to pay homage to the past while being timeless and relevant in modern times.
+I created the typeface from scratch to ensure the design was uniquely it's own.
 I incorporated elements from the first American flag created in 1776.
-I selected subdued colors making it appear more traditional.
+I selected subdued colors to make it appear more traditional.

-For this version of the application, I broke out the graph paper, pens, pencils, and markers to explore the user flow before starting on the computer.
+I try and discipline myself to use different mediums when I create.
+I broke out the graph paper, pens, pencils, and markers before starting on the computer.
 I wanted to wireframe the user flow without colors, text, and other visual elements getting in the way.